prblsing/prabalsingh.in/README.md

-# prabalsingh.in
+# 🌐 prabalsingh.in — Personal Website of Prabal Singh

-Personal Website of Prabal Singh — AI &amp; Data Engineering | Generative AI | Open Source Tools
+Welcome to the source code for [prabalsingh.in](https://prabalsingh.in), the personal website of **Prabal Singh** — a Data Engineer, and AI enthusiast focused on Generative AI and enterprise automation.